-The effective work area in Tanjung Selor Regency supports the designation of a cultivation area with an 39,800 field observation sample and the observed soil sample have 10 parameters, the results are compared to determine the parameter that is damaged if the value is outside the threshold.
+The effective work area in Tanjung S111 r Regency supports the designation of a cultivation area wit 101 area of 39,800 ha.
+The results of the overlay of the slope map, rainfall map, soil type map, and land cover map obtained a field observation sample and the observed soil sample have 10 parameters, the results are compared to determine the parameter that is damaged if the value is outside the threshold.

-ha.
-The overlay of the slope map, rainfall map, soil type map, and land cover map obtained a total score between 20-42 which indicates that the potential for soil damage is indicative of low, medium, to high (see Table 5).
+total score between 20-42 which indicates that the potential for soil damage is indicative of low, medium, to high (see Table 5).